callstackincubator/rock/website/src/docs/brownfield/android.md

              load()
          }
 +        ApplicationLifecycleDispatcher.onApplicationCreate(application)

+        /**
+         * If your project is using ExpoModules, you can use `index` instead.
+         *
+         * Below module name is used when your project is using Expo CLI */
++        val jsMainModuleName = ".expo/.virtual-metro-entry"

          val reactApp = object : ReactApplication {
 -            override val reactNativeHost: ReactNativeHost = object : DefaultReactNativeHost(application) {